andersju/1600pr.sh/README.md

 2. Make sure ImageMagick is installed, *or* set `responsive` and `archive_page` to `false` in `1600pr.sh`.

-3. Add image: `./1600pr.sh ~/some-image.jpg`
+3. Add photo: `./1600pr.sh ~/some-photo.jpg`

-Boom, you now have a photoblog built in `public/`. rsync or scp it somewhere:
+Boom, you now have a photoblog built in `public/`.

+You probably have Python installed, so fire up a local web server and look around:

+    cd public/ && python3 -m http.server

+### Deploy

+rsync or scp the files in `public/` somewhere:

     rsync -av -e ssh public/* user@example.com:public_html